quantalogic/quantalogic/README.md

 **QuantaLogic** is your all-in-one AI framework for building smart agents that code, automate workflows, and chat like pros.
 Powered by large language models (LLMs) and a versatile toolset, it offers three killer modes: **ReAct** for tackling tough tasks, **Flow** for streamlined processes, and **Chat** for natural, tool-savvy conversations.
 Whether you’re a coder, a business innovator, or an AI enthusiast, QuantaLogic delivers fast, flexible, and fun solutions.
 Let’s blast off!

+> **New: CodeAct**
+>
+> QuantaLogic CodeAct is a powerful, modular extension for creating AI agents that not only reason and act (ReAct) but also use **executable code as their primary action language**.
+Inspired by the latest research, CodeAct enables agents to solve complex, multi-step tasks by generating, running, and iterating on Python code, all while maintaining context and leveraging a robust tool system.
+This makes it ideal for advanced automation, mathematical problem-solving, and user-friendly conversational interfaces.

 [📖 Full Docs](https://quantalogic.github.io/quantalogic/) | [⚡ Quick Guide](./docs/howto/howto.md)

 ![Demo GIF](./examples/generated_tutorials/python/quantalogic_8s.gif)